 The Three Numbers That Decide Everything

 Number 1: Your breakeven price per kg.
 This is your total cost per head divided by your target market weight.
 If you spent ₱12,500 raising a pig to 95 kg, your breakeven is ₱132/kg.
-If you don't know this number, calculate it now.
-Everything else depends on this.
+If you don't know this number, you're flying blind.

 Number 2: The current farmgate price in your area.
 Not what Manila gets.
 Not what the DA floor price says.
 What the biyahero or lechon operator in YOUR municipality is actually paying today.
 In early 2026, that ranges from ₱165-₱200/kg depending on region.
 Check current prices by region.